 Social signals are the collective metrics of your brand’s presence on social media, including shares, likes, and overall visibility.
 These signals help build your brand’s authority and trustworthiness in the eyes of both users and search engines.
 A robust social media SEO strategy helps you build deeper relationships with your audience and makes your content more discoverable.
 When users see your brand actively engaging on Facebook, it builds credibility.
 This can lead to more organic backlinks from bloggers, journalists, and other site owners who discover your content through social channels.
 Ultimately, a strong social presence supports your SEO by creating a foundation of brand recognition and trust.

-Integrate Your Facebook Page with Local SEO
+How to Use Your Facebook Page for Local SEO

 While Facebook and SEO operate on different platforms, you can pair them together to support your local marketing.
 For businesses with a physical location, a well-managed Facebook Page is a key part of a local SEO strategy.
 It starts with consistency.
 Ensure your business name, address, and phone number (NAP) on your Facebook Page match the information on your website and your Google Business Profile exactly.
 Inconsistencies can confuse search engines and hurt your local search rankings.